pivotal/docs-tas-adapter/install-to-air-gapped.md

 ---

-For rest of the installation instructions from configuring tas-adapter installation and onwards, follow the regular [install](install.md) guide.
+For installation and configuring instructions, see the [install](install.md) guide.